MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy gives an option to hide the "Restore pages" dialog after Google Chrome has crashed.
-The "Restore pages" dialog gives users the option to restore the pages that were previously open before Google Chrome crashed.
+  This policy gives an option to hide the "Restore pages" dialog after Microsoft Edge has crashed.
+The "Restore pages" dialog gives users the option to restore the pages that were previously open before Microsoft Edge crashed.

 If you enable this policy, the "Restore pages" dialog will not be shown.